AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 >[!INFO]
 >
->In this training, you will learn how to create a user group by names, email IDs, and combining multiple auto-generated user groups.<br><br>
+>In this training, you will learn how to create a user group by names, email IDs, and combining multiple auto-generated user groups.<br/><br/>
 [![button](assets/launch-training-button.png)](https://learningmanager.adobe.com/app/learner?accountId=98632&sdid=QLD1P6BS&mv=display&mv2=display#/course/7555694)